 Overall, dog owners tend to live longer than non-owners.
 They also seem to recover better from a heart attack or stroke, especially if they live alone.

 One thing for certain is that we are not wired to be alone.

 While dogs may be one of the best assets in your companionship portfolio, you might also want to add someone who you can talk back to you!
-The good news is that diversifying your social circle to the point of staving off social pain is easier than you may think.
+The good news is that diversifying your social circle to the point of staving off social pain and improving work-life balance is easier than you may think.

 Social pain can stem from rejection, isolation and loneliness.

 Quantity in companionship is not nearly as effective in lowering social pain than the quality of companionship is.
 One main contributor to how strongly we feel social pain is our genetics.
 This ties into our need for acceptance and our self consciousness.
 Basically, our bodies really try to steer us away from isolation for survival.